visionmedia/expressjs.com/CONTRIBUTING.md

 2. Next, the Express documentation team will respond with feedback on your submission.
 We read all submissions and try our best to always respond quickly with feedback.
     - After you've received approval, *only then* should you start work or make any pull requests.
     - If you really want to see you work merged into a super popular open source project, *and you do*, please always follow our process and open an issue first.
     - __Please don't skip straight to a pull request unless you are totally sure your work is unique__.
-This is just because we never want anyone's time or hard work to go to waste on dulicated work.
+This is just because we never want anyone's time or hard work to go to waste on duplicated work.

 #### Step2: Get the Application Code Base